varun-gangadharan/statistics-for-strava/README.md

 # Allowed options: metric or imperial
 UNIT_SYSTEM=metric
 # Activity types to import.
+Leave empty to import all activity types
-Allowed options: "Ride", "VirtualRide" and "Run"
+# Allowed options: "Ride", "VirtualRide" and "Run"
-ACTIVITY_TYPES_TO_IMPORT='["Ride", "VirtualRide"]'
+ACTIVITY_TYPES_TO_IMPORT='[]'
 # Your birthday.
 Needed to calculate heart rate zones.
 ATHLETE_BIRTHDAY=YYYY-MM-DD
 # History of weight (in kg or pounds, depending on UNIT_SYSTEM).
 Needed to calculate relative w/kg.